juanm-0/Shared-Recipe-Application/README.md

 The following are the rules of the system as per the provided document
 - One review per user per recipe
 - Max of five tags per recipe
+- Admin users can edit and delete any recipe, tag, or ingredient

 Rules will be enforced at the model or serializer layer, while the view only needs to parse, delegate, and map results.
 Database constraints like `unique_together` for one review per user along with serializer-layer checks also ensures the user can see clean error messages.